niranjana1997/Library-Flask-API/README.md

 1. DB Browser for SQLite: Allows the users to view the database via a graphical user interface.
 It is used to create, design, and edit database files compatible with SQLite.
 2. Postman: An API platform for building and using APIs.
 3. Flask: Micro web framework for creating APIs in Python.
+It is a middleware that is between the python application and the server.
 4. SQLite3: file-based SQL database used to integrate the SQLite database with Python.
 5. SQLAlchemy: Facilitates the communication between Python programs and databases.
 6. Flask-SQLAlchemy: Flask extension that makes using SQLAlchemy with Flask easier, providing you tools and methods to interact with your database in your Flask applications through SQLAlchemy.
+7. Object-Relational Mapping (ORM): Technique that lets you query and manipulate data from a database using an object-oriented paradigm.

 ## Installation
 1. A virtual environment "venv" is created by the following command: